Bicanonical and adjoint linear systems on surfaces of general type: Introduction

 \section{\bf Introduction}

 Let $S$ be a complex minimal surface of general type.
 Since

 the Riemann-Roch Theorem implies that $p_2(S)\geq 2$.
 If $p_2(S)=2$, the bicanonical map is composite with a pencil.
-It is the aim of this note, to give a short prove of the Theorem of G. Xiao, stating the converse.
+It is the aim of this note, to give an alternative proof of the Theorem of G. Xiao, stating the converse.

 \begin{thm}[Theorem 1 of \cite{X2}] Let $S$ be a minimal projective surface of general type.
 Then the bicanonical map of $S$ is generically finite if and only if $p_2(S)>2$. \end{thm}